Testing Self-Organized Criticality Across the Main Sequence using Stellar Flares from TESS

 Even the solar coronal magnetic field may reside in a self-organized critical state \citep{lu1991}.
 This hypothesis naturally explains the power-law dependence of the magnitude of solar flares, which is of the same form as Equation (\ref{eq:distribution}), where $\alpha\approx1.4$ \citep{lu1991}.
 This characteristic exponent and the subsequent temporal clustering are universal between earthquakes and solar flares \citep{deArcangelis06}.

 Explosive events on the Sun are believed to be driven by the energy stored in twisted coronal magnetic field lines \citep{Parker1989}.
 Such field configurations are generated through dynamo action in the fluid-dominated interior \citep{Charbonneau2010}, and through convective and coriolis driven vortical subsurface plasma flows \citep{Parker1955,Moffat1978,Longcope1998,Seligman2014}.
 The concentration of magnetic field lines can lead to the release and subsequent dissipation of energy via the process of magnetic reconnection \citep{Sturrock1984}.
 These reconnection events could be triggered when the angle, $\theta$, between neighboring magnetic field vectors is greater than a critical value, $\theta_c$.
 The reconnection event changes the angles for neighboring field lines and can trigger additional events \citep{Sturrock1984,Parker1988,Sturrock1990}.
-When $\theta<\theta_c$, magnetic reconnection proceeds slowly, allowing for the buildup of magnetic energy in the form of twisted field lines.
+When $\theta<\theta_c$, a sequence of metastable states develops, allowing for the buildup of non-potential magnetic energy in the form of twisted field lines.
 Thus, this configuration satisfies all the requirements for a self-organized critical system, if given a source for energy injection.

 Recent studies have begun to explore if flaring events on stars across all spectral types and evolutionary stages exhibit the same power-law distribution as in the Sun.
-This finding would suggest that other stars also maintain self-organized critical states in their coronal magnetic fields.
+This finding may suggest that other stars also maintain self-organized critical states in their coronal magnetic fields.
 However, this hypothesis has previously been difficult to test due to (i) the lack of a long observational baseline to capture a sufficient number of flaring events, (ii) the lack of observations of a large number of stars across spectral types, and (iii) the difficulty in observing, identifying and characterizing flares, especially those with low amplitudes relative to instrumental noise.
-Extra-solar surveys such as \textit{Kepler}/\textit{K2} \citep{Borucki10_short} and the Transiting Exoplanet Survey Satellite (\tess; \citep{ricker15_short}) have provided solutions to (i) and (ii).
+Extra-solar surveys such as \textit{Kepler}/\textit{K2} \citep{Borucki10} and the Transiting Exoplanet Survey Satellite \citep[\tess;][]{ricker15} have provided solutions to (i) and (ii).
 These missions have provided unprecedented, high precision, long-baseline light curves for hundreds of thousands of stars.